 Non-professional support staff commonly assume most of the responsibility for directly serving library users.
-Their activities include essential functions such as inputting, coding, and verifying bibliographic and other data: ordering library materials: assisting with catalog development; performing circulation duties such as checking out books to users: and performing other services vital to the library's daily operation.
+Their activities include essential functions such as inputting, coding, and verifying bibliographic and other data; ordering library materials; assisting with catalog development; performing circulation duties such as checking out books to users; and performing other services vital to the library's daily operation.

 Most libraries employ part-time staff members in addition to full-time professional and support staff.
 Part-time staff members typically shelve books, perform low-level clerical duties, and carry out other relatively simple but essential tasks.
 In academic libraries, large numbers of part-time student-assistants play an important role in the day-to-day functioning of the library.
 Public libraries also hire so-called library pages to help perform tasks that require no professional training, such as shelving books and periodicals.
 In addition, many public libraries make use of community volunteers to assist library staff in simple tasks.
-Many professional librarians library assistants, pages, or volunteers.
+Many professional librarians were first attracted to the profession while they were working as library assistants, pages, or volunteers.